Camptosaurus: Classification

 Marsh in 1885 assigned Camptosaurus to a family of its own: the Camptosauridae.
 Alternatively some authors considered it an early member of the Iguanodontidae.

 Modern phylogenetics has made Camptosaurus by definition part of the clade Ankylopollexia, of which group it would then be a basal member.

-This would mean that the genus is closely related to the ancestor of later iguanodontid and hadrosaurid dinosaurs and was more derived than contemporaries such as Dryosaurus, Drinker, and Othnielosaurus.
+This would mean that the genus is closely related to the ancestor of later iguanodontid and hadrosaurid dinosaurs and was more derived than contemporaries such as Dryosaurus and Nanosaurus.

 In the 2010 and 2011 cladistic analyses of McDonald and colleagues, Camptosaurus was placed as follows:

 Paleobiology

 Based on studies of other iguanodonts (clade Iguanodontia), scientists believe they may have been able to achieve running speeds of 25 km per hour (15 mph).
 A tiny 9 inch fossilized embryo, referred to Camptosaurus, was retrieved from Morrison Formation strata at Dinosaur National Monument in Utah.